What is a Share of Stock?

 The decision to raise money through a shareholder offering sets the tone for how much a share is worth.
 As a company works with a bank to facilitate a primary offering, it specifies how many shares it will issue based on the value of the company.
 This takes the form of a prospectus document, which is public-facing and allows investors to better-understand the context for offering shares: why, how much and how many.

-Shares as a Unit of Measurement
+Shares of Stock Are a Unit of Measurement

 After they’re made available, a share is effectively a unit of measurement of ownership.
 If a company issues 100,000 shares and Jim buys 1,000 shares, he has an ownership stake equal to 1% of the company.
 This then entitles Jim to 1% of the company’s revenue distributed to shareholders.